-As of version 1.39.5, the directives "Requires Mount", "Mount Point", "Mount Command", and "Unmount Command" apply to removable filesystems such as USB in addition to DVD.
+As of version 1.39.5, the directives "Requires Mount", "Mount Point", "Mount Command", and "Unmount Command" apply to removable filesystems such as USB.

-Requires Mount = yes|no You must set this directive to yes for DVD-writers, and to no for all other devices (tapes/files).
+Requires Mount = yes|no You must set this directive to yes for removable devices such as USB unless they are automounted, and to no for all other devices (tapes/files).
 This directive indicates if the device requires to be mounted to be read, and if it must be written in a special way.
 If it set, Mount Point, Mount Command, Unmount Command and Write Part Command directives must also be defined.